TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

         ${SDK_INSTALL_PATH}/tools/boot/sbl_prebuilt/{board}/default_sbl_ospi.cfg

+\if SOC_AM65X
+  - In this config file, modify the paths to the flashing application, system firmware and OSPI bootloader, in case you are not using the pre-built applications

+          --flash-writer={path to flash application .tiimage}
+          --file={path to your application system firmware file} --operation=mem --file={path to OSPI bootloader .tiimage} --operation=flash --flash-offset=0x0

+  - Edit below line to point to the system firmware file

+          --file={path to your application system firmware file} --operation=flash --flash-offset=0x80000

+  - Edit below line to point to the user application (`.appimage`) file

+          --file={path to your application .appimage file} --operation=flash --flash-offset=0x100000
+\else
 - In this config file, modify the paths to the flashing application and OSPI bootloader, in case you are not using the pre-built applications

         --flash-writer={path to flash application .tiimage}